 I’ve been making ahi for the kids for years (usually savory), and I knew it was time to do something different, and this was a MEGA Hit!
 Kid Four isn’t a huge fish fan, and usually only eats a couple of pieces.
 The others sacrifice themselves and offer to eat the extras for me.
 I know, how brave, noble, and thoughtful of them, hehe.
 However, this version, Kid Four was more than happy to eat several pieces, and even asked for seconds.

-Wheat/Gluten Free, Dairy Free, Egg Free, Soy Free, Nut Free, Peanut Free, Yeast Free, Cane/Refined Sugar Free, Sesame Free, Legume Free, Diabetic Friendly, Paleo, GAPs, AIP Compatible, SCD Compatible, Corn Free Compatible, Nightshade Free Compatible, Low Histamine Compatible
+Wheat/Gluten Free, Dairy Free, Egg Free, Soy Free, Nut Free, Peanut Free, Yeast Free, Cane/Refined Sugar Free, Sesame Free, Legume Free, Oat Free, Diabetic Friendly, Paleo, GAPs, AIP Compatible, SCD Compatible, Corn Free Compatible, Nightshade Free Compatible, Low Histamine Compatible